JorgeAgue/MemoryMaster/README.md

 ✅ Improve UI

-☐ Add win and lose popups
+✅ Add win and lose popups

 ✅ Reveal all cards after losing

-☐ Add a reset option/ automatically reset after loss
+✅ Add a reset option

-☐ Add difficulty options
+✅ Add difficulty options

+☐ Fix bug where having a selected card carries over to the next game after restart